ianstrang2/berkoTNF/docs/LLM-player-profile-plan.md

 - Reference specific streaks/performances when they're genuinely notable: "That 15-match scoring drought followed by 8 goals in 5 games"
 - Make teammate chemistry tangible only when it's their standout trait: "87% win rate with Sarah vs 52% apart - pure magic"
 - Historical reverence for genuinely significant moments: "That 2019 unbeaten run is still WhatsApp legend"
+- Frame lows humorously but positively: turn droughts into comeback stories, slumps into character-building moments

 **CREATIVE TECHNIQUES - Invent your own narrative approaches using the data creatively:**